 1. Format each Chapter Title as Heading 1

-It is essential that all chapter titles and section headings be assigned the Header 1 style to be included in the Table of Contents.
+All chapter titles and section headings must be assigned the Header 1 style in the Table of Contents.

-In both Word and Google Docs. simply click at the chapter or page heading and select Heading 1 style in the Styles menu or list.
+In both Word and Google Docs.
+Click on the chapter or page heading and select Heading 1 style in the Styles menu or list.

-You can then customise the font and font size of the Heading 1 style to match your genre/niche.
+You can then customize the font and font size of the Heading 1 style to match your genre/niche.

 Set the Heading 1 Spacing and Alignment

-The heading of every new chapter is normally dropped about a third of the way down the page and placed in the centre of the page.
-Space is also inserted below the Chapter heading to separate it from the first paragraph of text.
+The heading of every new chapter is normally dropped about a third of the way down the page and placed in the center of the page.
+Space is also inserted below the Chapter heading to separate it from the first paragraph of the text.

 2. Create a New Normal Paragraph Style for the Body Text